1. Our Approach to Billing

 Some estate planning projects have follow-on work after the signing, for which we bill on an hourly basis, usually at a rate that is discounted from our standard hourly rates.

-Residential Real Estate transactions and some straightforward Probate / Administration matters are billed on a target-fee basis.
+Residential Real Estate transactions are billed on a target-fee basis.
 We establish a dollar figure that is typical of the fee that would accrue for that type of project, then we track our time at an hourly rate.
 If the logged time exceeds the target figure by 20% or more, we ask that you pay the higher amount; if the logged time is more than 20% under the target fee, we refund the difference.

 All other matters, including almost all Contentious Estate matters, are billed at our standard hourly rates.
 Very occasionally, we agree to take a case on a contingency fee basis, whereby our compensation, or a component of it, would be a percentage of the amount we recover for you.